 Tips from the RHS on how to go about this include:

-But if you’re going to invest in a garden water feature, then ensure you buy one that’s powered by the sun.
-That way you can enjoy it without impacting on the environment - or adding to your energy bills.
+The sound of trickling water in a garden can be very soothing.
+But if you’re going to invest in a garden water feature, then ensure you buy one that’s powered by solar.
+That way you can enjoy it without impacting the environment or adding to your energy bills.
 Just make sure you place yours in direct sunlight and it won’t need any mains electricity.

 While you’re on an energy-saving mission, why not implement a few measures to cut back on water use too?
 You could for example: